List of Supergirl characters: Lex Luthor

-In season six, Lex Luthor goes a head with his next phase of his plan by having Lillian copying the powers of the Leviathan members into him and beginning a broadcast that would harm those that don't have Obsidian Platinum lenses.
+In season six, Lex Luthor goes a head with his next phase of his plan by having Lillian copying the powers of the Leviathan members into him and beginning a broadcast that would harm those that do not have Obsidian Platinum lenses.
 During the fight at the Fortress of Solitude, Lex Luthor was hit by a fragment from Jarhanpur yet managed to use the Phantom Zone Projector to send Supergirl into the Phantom Zone.
 While incarcerated at National City Prison, Lex was visited by Lillian who stated that she told him so.
 Lena then arrives and uses the Myriad to erase their memories of Supergirl's identity from their minds.
 After being found not guilty due to him discrediting most of the witnesses for the prosecution, Lex and Lena fight for control of LuthorCorp.
 Owing to Lex having Otis sabotage the new children's wing at the hospital and noting that killing him won't change anything, Lena told Lex that she is leaving LuthorCorp.
 Lex Luthor later visited the future where he befriended and fell in love with a future Nyxlygsptlnz.
 She preserved the future Nyxly in A.I. form and placed it in a Lexosuit that he sent to the present Nyxly.
 After the Nyxly A.I. helped Nyxly obtain the Dream Totem, Lex appeared to her and assisted in obtaining the remaining Totems.
 Though this became strained due to Lillian.
 When Lex Luthor opens a portal to the Phantom Zone to summon some Phantoms to attack the Super Friends, they instead drag Lex and Nyxly into the Phantom Zone upon detecting his hubris.

 Cryer previously portrayed Lex's nephew Lenny in Superman IV: The Quest for Peace.